awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 + [Troubleshooting PostgreSQL permissions errors](#USER_ExportSnapshot.postgres-permissions)
 + [File naming convention](#USER_ExportSnapshot.FileNames)
 + [Data conversion when exporting to an Amazon S3 bucket](#USER_ExportSnapshot.data-types)

+## Region and version availability<a name="USER_ExportSnapshot.RegionVersionAvailability"></a>

+Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
+For more information on version and Region availability with exporting snapshots to S3, see [Export snapshots to S3](Concepts.RDSFeaturesRegionsDBEngines.grids.md#Concepts.RDS_Fea_Regions_DB-eng.Feature.ExportSnapshotToS3)\.

 ## Limitations<a name="USER_ExportSnapshot.Limits"></a>